megafayray/mastermind/README.md

 Build a Mastermind game from the command line where you have 12 turns to guess the secret code, starting with you guessing the computer’s random code

+House Rules:
+- The computer generated code will not include duplicates or blanks

 ______________________________________________________________________________________________________________________________________________________

 Build the game assuming the computer randomly selects the secret colors and the human player must guess them.